Lydiajoy97/Youth-Club/README.md

 https://www.youtube.com/watch?v=4vi42R4B-OQ

 # Contents
 Chat GBT was used to right the contents on the about page.
 The hero image is my own image taken at a previous workplace.

 # Deployment
-To deploy to heroku I set up the app on the dashboard.
+To deploy to heroku set debug to false and pushed my commits.
-I then clicked deploy to the main branch and opened the app.
+Earlier on in the projected I connected my project to heroku by connecting the github.
+As my IDE changed to code institute-ide I had to redo this set and reconfigure my database url.
+Then I removed the disable collect static setting and deployed my branch.
+I made sure that automatic deploys where swictch on so that every push I commit updates the live site.
+My app is now deployed.

 # Acknowledgemnts